gvwilson/thirdbit/src/fiction/santas/index.md

 For a moment Finner just gaped at her.
-*You could check my pulse,* he thought, immediately squashing the idea back into the corner of his brain where he kept all the other troubling thoughts he had about women, comma, attractive.
+*You could check my pulse,* he thought, immediately squashing the idea back into the corner of his brain where he had recently started to cram all the other troubling thoughts he had about women, comma, attractive.
 "I'm bleeding," he blurted.
 "I mean, just a bit, but I scraped my arm.
 I can…?"